billkremer/baby-boom/stretch-goals.md

 - [ ] update photo text
 - [ ] search photos
 - [ ] show more achievements
-- [X] put all divs out like giphy
+- [X] put all divs out like giphy project
 - [ ] drop shadows?

 BuildPdf
 - [ ] save pdf/emails as an object for later
-- [ ] remove second "--" if no comment
+- [X] remove second "--" if no comment
 - [X] x months / 1 month old.
 - [X] add photo information
-- [ ] make gmail info private.
+- [X] make gmail info private.
+- [X] create a warning if you don't have enough or have a full number of achievements.

 User Profile
 - [ ] delete users